Project - Quadruple Module

 Overall aims and purpose

-To give the student the opportunity to discover the excitement of carrying out chemical research by undertaking an extended open-ended laboratory based project.
+To give the student the opportunity to discover the excitement of carrying out chemical research by undertaking an extended open-ended research project.

 CORE MODULE.
 This module is CORE to your degree programme.
-In order to progress to the next year of study or qualify for a degre you MUST successfully complete and pass this module.
+In order to progress to the next year of study or qualify for a degree you MUST successfully complete and pass this module.

 This practical module concentrates on an area of research in a sub-discipline (organic, inorganic, physical) of your choosing.
-You will be required to undertake chemical laboratory / computational / instrumental research for a considerable period of time each week (approx. 18 hours) and to write-up an extended report (40 page maximum) on your findings.
+You will be required to undertake chemical laboratory / computational / instrumental/educational research for a considerable period of time each week (approx. 12 hours) and to write-up an extended report (40 page maximum) on your findings.

 Course Team: Project Supervisor, Research Committee Members (2) RESOURCE IMPLICATIONS ESSENTIAL READING - None RECOMMENDED READING - None SPECIFIC RESOURCE IMPLICATIONS FOR STUDENTS - None